aws/aws-fpga/README.md

 The [CL Examples directory](./hdk/cl/examples) is provided to assist developers in creating a functional CL implementation.
 Each example includes:

 1. The source code for the example under the `/design` directory.
 2. The timing, clock and placement constraints files, scripts for compiling the example design.
 (This requires running in an instance/server that have Xilinx tools and license installed.
-Developers are recommended to use the FPGA Development AMI available free of charge on [AWS Marketplace](#devAmi).
+Developers are recommended to use the FPGA Development AMI available free of charge on [AWS Marketplace](#devAmi)).
 3. The final build, called Design Checkpoint (DCP) that can be submitted for AWS to generate the AFI.
 4. An AFI-ID for a pre-generated AFI that matches the example design.
 5. Software source code required on the FPGA-enabled instance to run the example.